Npvivek/Document-Classifier/README.md

 ---

-## **Pipeline Workflow**
+## **Pipeline Steps**

 1. **Load Model and Processor**
-   - Leverages the Qwen2-VL-2B-GPTQ-INT4 model for classification.
+   The pipeline utilizes the Qwen2-VL-2B-GPTQ-INT4 model for document classification.

 2. **PDF Conversion and Image Merging**
-   - Converts multi-page PDFs into vertically stacked images for efficient processing.
+   Multi-page PDFs are converted to vertically stacked images to ensure seamless input to the model.

-3. **Custom Prompt Engineering**
+3. **Prompt Engineering**
-   - Builds prompts with domain-specific patterns and keywords for better predictions.
+   Employs domain-specific patterns and keywords for improved classification accuracy.

 4. **Evaluation**
-   - Generates a confusion matrix and classification report.
+   - Generates detailed confusion matrices and classification reports.
-   - Saves results in a color-coded Excel file.
+   - Produces color-coded Excel files for results.

 5. **Visualization**
-   - Visualize classification performance using heatmaps and other plots.
+   Heatmaps and graphical representations provide insights into model performance.

 ---

 ## **Results and Reporting**

-### **Outputs Generated**
+**Outputs Include:**
-- **Classification Accuracy**: Per-category and overall model performance metrics.
+- **Classification Accuracy:** Per-category and overall performance.
-- **Confusion Matrix**: Heatmap visualization of expected vs predicted classifications.
+- **Confusion Matrix:** Heatmap of expected vs predicted classifications.
-- **Excel Reports**: Color-coded Excel files with classification details.
+- **Excel Reports:** Color-coded Excel files summarizing results.

 ---

 ## **Future Enhancements**
-- **OCR Integration**: Improve text extraction for better accuracy.
+- Integration with OCR for enhanced text extraction.
+- Support for multilingual document classification.
-- **Model Fine-Tuning**: Incorporate additional labeled data.
+- Fine-tuning with additional labeled datasets.
-- **Multilingual Support**: Expand capabilities to handle documents in multiple languages.
-- **Advanced Models**: Explore LayoutLMv3 for complex layouts.
+- Adoption of advanced models like LayoutLMv3 for complex layouts.

 ---

 ## **Contributing**
-We welcome contributions!
-Here's how you can get involved:
+We welcome contributions from the community!
+To contribute:
 1. Fork the repository.
 2. Create a feature branch.
-3. Submit a pull request with a detailed description of changes.
+3. Submit a pull request with a detailed explanation of your changes.

-For major changes, please open an issue first to discuss your ideas.

 ---

-Thank you for exploring the **Qwen2-VL Document Classification Pipeline**.
-Happy coding! 🚀
+**Start Classifying with Ease!** 🚀